continuoustestingmeetup/continuoustestingmeetup.github.io/content/submit/_index.md

 more!
 Remember that you can start with a short lighning talk ⚡️ Everyone is welcome!
 Just mention your preferences in the submit form.

-{{< button-link "https://docs.google.com/forms/d/e/1FAIpQLSdXzHbmEspPpJPXkNfQ_ryxKlK7njF8AXfOvNDA31hzc_InNA/viewform" "Submit a proposal for Berlin" >}}
+{{< button-link "https://docs.google.com/forms/d/e/1FAIpQLSdXzHbmEspPpJPXkNfQ_ryxKlK7njF8AXfOvNDA31hzc_InNA/viewform" "Submit a proposal" >}}

-{{< button-link "https://docs.google.com/forms/d/1EHA-QVELKQT4is8QVbOzJhATdK6iHRdAu-DdAuNCFGQ/viewform" "Submit a proposal for London" >}}

 > If you would like to an online presentation, submit your proposal to either Berlin or London